driedpampas/guideonline/src/content/blog/back-up-your-data.md

 ## To flash the entire backup back to your device use `python mtk wl (folder name)` in a command prompt.
 To only flash some files use `python mtk w (partition) (file name)`.

-> ❗ A preloader file will be backed up inside `mtk client` folder.
+> 📛 A preloader file will be backed up inside `mtk client` folder.
 Keep that file as safe as possible, as it's crucial to restoring the firmware.
-{: .prompt-warning }

-> ❗ DO NOT FLASH SOMEONE ELSE'S BACKUP FILES (only se firmware packages provided for that purpose and their instructions) {: .prompt-danger }
+> 📛 DO NOT FLASH SOMEONE ELSE'S BACKUP FILES (only se firmware packages provided for that purpose and their instructions) {: .prompt-danger }